Sergioarg/learnjava/notes/NOTES.md

 - Don't include actions in the endpoint `/api/employeeList`.
 WRONG

-JpaRepository:
+### Random definition
-   - Crate the CRUD methods extending JpaRepository in the class
+- *JpaRepository*: Crate the CRUD methods extending JpaRepository in the class
+- *Boilerplate code*: simply boilerplate, are sections of code that are repeated in multiple places with little to no variation.